Efficient Systematic Reviews: Literature Filtering with Transformers & Transfer Learning: Methodology

 \section{Methodology}

-The standard approach to building systematic review tools with machine learning shown in Figure \ref{fig:standard}.
-The standard model requires an initial labelled set to seed the filter model.
+We apply machine learning to develop a process for filtering abstracts in a systematic review that is generally applicable and independent of researcher input to provide a question specific label set.
+This means that it takes information about the specific research question and the content of all candidate abstracts to determine which articles are relevant.
+This is contrasted with the standard approach to building systematic review tools with machine learning shown in Figure \ref{fig:standard}.

 Our alternative approach is depicted schematically in Figure \ref{fig:sysreview}.
-The model is trained on a new dataset derived from multiple research questions with human-annotated lists of articles returned from a database search.
-The bottom frame demonstrates that this general purpose filter can now be applied to future research questions without the need for human annotators to provide the initial labeled set.
-Our approach learns an abstract relationship between research questions and articles that transcends individual research questions.
+In the top part of the schematic we see that the model is trained on data derived from multiple research questions that generated human-annotated lists of key articles to review.
+The bottom frame demonstrates that this general purpose filter can now be applied to future research questions without the need for human annotators to provide an initial seed set of labeled articles for the new research questions.
+The removal of task-specific annotation for each new research question is the goal of our research; we use machine learning techniques that can understand the match between an outline of a research question and the content of an article's abstract.

+To build this general-purpose filter, we require a dataset of multiple research questions, with all of the articles returned from the database searches, as well as the labels resulting from the initial human screening.
+The curation of this dataset is described below.